-Since and beginning on June 30, 2021, quarterly principal payments of \$1.0 million are required to be made toward the Incremental 2028 Term Loans beginning June 30, 2021 (less any reduction for prior or future voluntary or mandatory prepayments of principal).
-Through June 30, 2023, the 2028 Term Loans had an interest rate of 2.50% over the LIBOR, subject to a 0.50% LIBOR floor.
-On June 29, 2023 the Company entered into Amendment No. 7 to the Credit Agreement to incorporate changes for the contemplated transition to the Term Secured Overnight Financing Rate ("Term SOFR"), and on July 1, 2023, in conjunction with a Benchmark Transition Event, the interest rate defaulted to the Term SOFR plus a Benchmark Replacement Adjustment of 0.11% as recommended by the Relevant Governmental Body (all terms as defined in the Amended Credit Agreement).
+Through June 30, 2023, the 2028 Term Loans had an interest rate margin of 2.50 % over the LIBOR, subject to a 0.50 % LIBOR floor.
+On June 29, 2023, the Company entered into Amendment No. 7 to the Credit Agreement to incorporate changes for the contemplated transition to the Term Secured Overnight Financing Rate ("Term SOFR"), and on July 1, 2023, in conjunction with a Benchmark Transition Event, the interest rate margin and floor defaulted to the Term SOFR plus a Benchmark Replacement Adjustment of 0.11 % as recommended by the Relevant Governmental Body (all terms as defined in the Amended Credit Agreement).